moderndatacompany/dataos.info/docs/resources/lens/optimizing_lens_testing_in_local_development.md

       - `localhost:8080` represents the local or development environment for Lens, used for building and testing configurations.
       - `/lens2/api/` is the api prefix
-      - `${lens_name}` is the placeholder for lens, replace it to the actual lens undergoing testing.
+      - `${lens_name}` is the placeholder for Lens, replace it to the actual Lens undergoing testing.
 For example, sales360, retail360.

 5. **Ensure the following header is passed in Authorization when running the API**